pmean/build-website/text/18/borderline-significance.md

 ---
-title: "PMean: What to do about claims of borderline statistical significance"
+title: "What to do about claims of borderline statistical significance"
 author: "Steve Simon"
 source: "http://blog.pmean.com/borderline-significance/"
 date: "2018-09-21"